VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation: RELATED WORK

 Due to different program representations at various compilation stages, deep learning-based program representation methods can be categorized into three types based on the organizational form of code representation: sequence-based\cite{grieco2016toward,wu2017vulnerability,russell2018automated,yan2021han,li2021vulnerability,tian2020bvdetector,li2021vuldeelocator}, syntax tree-based\cite{li2019improving,tanwar2021multi,zhang2021isvsf,wang2016automatically,lin2017poster}, and graph-based\cite{duan2019vulsniper,duan2020vulnerability,cao2020ftclnet,li2021acgvd,cheng2021deepwukong,zheng2021vulspg,wang2020combining,okun2013report}.
 VulDeePecker\cite{Li_Zou_Xu_Ou_Jin_Wang_Deng_Zhong_2018} slices the program, collects code snippets, and transforms them into corresponding vector representations.
 Ultimately, these vectors are used to train a Bidirectional Long Short-Term Memory (BLSTM) model for vulnerability detection.
 SySeVR\cite{Li_Zou_Xu_Jin_Zhu_Chen_2022} first performs syntactic analysis and then semantic slicing on vulnerable code, transforming sliced code into fixed-length vectors fed into a Bidirectional Gated Recurrent Unit (BGRU) model for training.
 VulDeeLocator\cite{li2021vuldeelocator} utilizes intermediate code to define program slices for vulnerability detection, proposing a new variant of Bidirectional Recurrent Neural Network (BRNN), namely BRNN-vdl, for vulnerability detection and localization.
 Devign\cite{Zhou_Liu_Siow_Du_Liu_2019} is a graph neural network-based model that encodes the original function code into a joint graph structure containing rich program semantics.
 The gated graph recurrent layer learns node features by aggregating and propagating information in the graph, and the Conv module extracts meaningful node representations for graph-level predictions.
+AMPLE\cite{Wen_Chen_Gao_Zhang_M.Zhang_Liao_2023} simplified node representations based on Devign and designed an edge-aware graph convolutional network module, addressing the challenge of graph neural networks capturing relationships between distant graph nodes.
 VulCNN\cite{wu2022vulcnn} is a scalable graph-based vulnerability detection system that effectively converts function source code into images while preserving program semantics, suitable for large-scale vulnerability scanning.